Primary Care News Updates – November 2024

 Launch of Australia’s first care standard for COPD

-The first national Chronic Obstructive Pulmonary Disease Clinical Care Standard, hosted by the Australian Commission on Safety and Quality in Health Care.
-The Standard aims to reduce hospital admissions and improve quality of life for people living with COPD by ensuring accurate diagnosis and best-practice management in both community and hospital settings.
+The first national Chronic Obstructive Pulmonary Disease Clinical Care Standard, developed by the Australian Commission on Safety and Quality in Health Care, aims to reduce hospital admissions and improve quality of life for people living with COPD by ensuring accurate diagnosis and best-practice management in both community and hospital settings.

 More medicines available for 60-day prescriptions